dat-ecosystem-archive/docs/papers/dat-paper.md

 - 2. **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
 - 3. **Parallel Replication** - Subsets of the data can be accessed from multiple peers simultaneously, improving transfer speeds.
 - 4. **Streaming Updates** - Datasets can be updated and distributed in real time to other peers.
-- 5. **End To End Encryption** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is a secure hash that is difficult to guess.
+- 5. **Network Privacy** - Dat employs a capability system whereby anyone with a Dat link can connect to the swarm, but the link itself is very difficult to guess.

 ## 3.1 Mirroring